-Location – One of the key factors in a website's speed is its proximity to the users it serves.
-If your primary audience is in the USA and your server is in Bulgaria, it's going to slow the site's speed relative to your desired visitors because even a network operating at full capacity takes time to move those bits from one place to another.
+Location – One of the key factors in a website’s speed is its proximity to the users it serves.
+Suppose your primary audience is in the USA and your server is in Bulgaria.
+In that case, it’s going to slow the site’s speed relative to your desired visitors because even a network operating at full capacity takes time to move those bits from one place to another.

 Another factor that weighs on a website’s speed is shared hosting.
 A hosting provider may overload a server beyond its resources, much like overbooking a flight, because it figures some of the WordPress websites on the same server won’t be active.

 However, another problem occurs when a WordPress site on shared hosting is overactive.
 That robs performance from its neighbors.
-There's nothing you can do about it because shared hosting providers typically don't make promises about performance or resources that they can't keep.
+You can do nothing about it because shared hosting providers typically don’t make promises about performance or resources they can’t keep.